Application guidelines and deadlines

 - Recommendation letter from the research mentor

 The UROP staff is available to provide feedback and suggestions; contact our office to request an application review.
-(No reviews will be conducted the day before the deadline.)
+(No reviews will be conducted the day before or the day of the deadline.)
 Remember, your research mentor should be your primary source of advice.

 These sections must be completed on all applications: